f

 All active tasks from the original section will be moved to the new project, along with all comments added to them.
 Completed tasks from that section will not be transferred.

 If the original section belonged to a project you shared with other people, the new project will also be shared with them.
-All tasks transferred from the original section will keep their delegation settings.
+All tasks transferred from the original section will keep their responsibility settings.

 If the original section belonged to your private project, the new project will also be marked as private.